The Guidance Tag

 - extract the guidance,

-- and send the request to the configured AI provider.
+- and send it to the configured AI provider.

-After processing, open the file and confirm that the update follows the guidance you provided.
+After processing, open the file and confirm that the result follows the guidance you provided.

-If needed, refine the guidance and run the process again.
-This review-and-iteration approach is part of the normal guided file processing workflow.
+If needed, update the guidance and run the process again.
+The guided file processing documentation encourages this review-and-iteration approach so results can improve over time.

 Real-world scenarios